 Experts suggest speaking with a few of your best options.
 That way, you can learn more about their communication style, investment philosophy, propensity for risk and general demeanor.
 Though it can be difficult to determine from one conversation, try to get a feel for the level of personalization and service you can expect.
 They may prefer certain types of client-manager relationships and you want to ensure they are a good fit for your needs and preferences.
 Money managers are accustomed to having different levels of autonomy over client portfolios, and you want to make sure they will keep your desires in mind.

 - A money manager can be a powerful resource when it comes to administering your investments.
 A financial advisor, on the other hand, can help you develop a well-rounded plan to improve your fiscal health.
-If you are thinking about hiring a financial advisor, try SmartAsset’s free matching tool.
-It pairs users with financial advisors in their area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Whether if it’s you or a money manager handling you portfolio, be sure to diversify your assets.
 By spreading your assets among a range of investments, you can reduce risk and maximize your chance for return.
 An asset allocation calculator can help you select a mix that aligns with your risk tolerance.